hoodiehq/hoodie/README.md

 The tests live in `test/unit` and `test/integration`. `test/unit` tests (or “unit tests”) are to test the behaviour of individual sub-modules within `hoodie-server`, while `test/integration` tests (or “integration tests”) are used to test the behaviour of a fully running instance of `hoodie-server`, e.g. the behaviour of its HTTP API.

 If you are adding new features to `hoodie-server` you should provide test cases for the new feature.
-Depending on the feature, you either best write unit tests or integration tests and sometimes even both.
+Depending on the feature, it's either best to write unit tests or integration tests and sometimes even both.
 The more tests we have, the more confidently we can release future versions of `hoodie-server`.

 ## Need help or want to help?